Lawyer’s annual self‑report

 - automatically update their standing on LAO’s rosters

 Lawyers can access, fill in and submit their self‑report on Legal Aid Online.
 The self‑report will be located in the Personal Info section.

 - What is the annual self‑report?

-It is a report that LAO requires all panel lawyers to complete about themselves, in order to maintain their continued standing on LAO’s panels and confirm ongoing compliance with panel standards.
+It is a report that LAO requires all lawyers to complete about themselves, in order to maintain their continued standing on LAO’s roster and confirm ongoing compliance with standards.

-On it, panel lawyers confirm that they continue to meet the requirements of the panel standards, i.e. they have:
+On it, lawyers confirm that they continue to meet the requirements of the standards, i.e. they have:

 - attained the required minimum amount of related experience (or equivalency) for continued standing and

-- completed their annual professional development, as required by the panel standards during the previous calendar year.
+- completed their annual professional development, as required by the standards during the previous calendar year.